pair_coeff I J args

 I and J can be specified in one of two ways.
 Explicit numeric values can be used for each, as in the first example above.
 I <= J is required.
 LAMMPS sets the coefficients for the symmetric J,I interaction to the same values.

 A wildcard asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for multiple pairs of atom types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).
 Note that only type pairs with I <= J are considered; if asterisks imply type pairs where J < I, they are ignored.

 Note that a pair_coeff command can override a previous setting for the same I,J pair.
 For example, these commands set the coeffs for all I,J pairs, then overwrite the coeffs for just the I,J = 2,3 pair:

 pair_coeff * * 1.0 1.0 2.5 pair_coeff 2 3 2.0 1.0 1.12

 A line in a data file that specifies pair coefficients uses the exact same format as the arguments of the pair_coeff command in an input script, with the exception of the I,J type arguments.
-In each line of the "Pair Coeffs" section of a data file, only a single type I is specified, which sets the coefficients for type I interacting with type I. This is because the section has exactly N lines, where N = the number of atom types.
+In each line of the “Pair Coeffs” section of a data file, only a single type I is specified, which sets the coefficients for type I interacting with type I. This is because the section has exactly N lines, where N = the number of atom types.
 For this reason, the wild-card asterisk should also not be used as part of the I argument.
-Thus in a data file, the line corresponding to the 1st example above would be listed as
+Thus in a data file, the line corresponding to the first example above would be listed as

 2 1.0 1.0 2.5